 09:30 - I’ve been drinking tea outside on the porch, thinking about how nice it is to be able to walk straight out of a front door into the woods first thing in the morning.
 I spoke to R on the phone for a bit, and now I am dressed and ready and going for a walk.

-09:35 - My phone needs charging, and I need my phone for the map so I don’t get lost, so I’m not going yet.
+09:35 - But my phone needs charging, and I need my phone for the map so I don’t get lost, so I’m not going yet.
 Splitting wood for tonight’s kindling instead.

 and this